peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

- string.</li> <li>If this object represents a number (the IsNumber property, or isNumber() method in Java, returns true), then it is written out as a number.</li> <li>If the CBOR object contains CBOR maps, or is a CBOR map itself, the keys to the map are written out to the JSON string in an undefined order.
+ string.</li> <li>If this object represents a number (the IsNumber property, or isNumber() method in Java, returns true), then it is written out as a number.</li> <li>If the CBOR object contains CBOR maps, or is a CBOR map itself, the order in which the keys to the map are written out to the JSON string is undefined unless the map was created using the NewOrderedMap method.
 Map keys other than untagged text strings are converted to JSON strings before writing them out (for example, <code>22("Test")</code> is converted to
   <code>"Test"</code> and <code>true</code> is converted to <code>"true"</code>).
 If,